Mornor/CarND-Vehicle-Detection/README.md

 * Output this bounding box around the vehicle(s). <br>
 The final result of the pipeline can be see in the following image:
 ![result](./output_images/example_draw_boxes.png)

+###Discussion

+First of all, I only check on one part of the frame (the right bottom part), because in this case, the car on which the camera is mounted always drive to the left lane.
+We could enhanced this by searching a car within the whole half bottom part of the image.
+This way, the detection of vehicle will not be dependent anymore from the position of the car on which the camera is. <br>
+SVM is a ggod classifier, but we need to provide it labeled data.
+In this project, I extract some features from the image (HOG, color space etc...) to train the classifier, and it was difficult to find the right parameters to get a great precision.
+What I could d is to use a Deep Convulotionnal Network to better detect cars.
+Indeed, Convolutionals Layers are able to detect shape by itself, removing the need to extract features before procesing the images.